Gol Gappay/ Pani Puri Recipe - Yummy Traditional Page Not Found - Yummy Traditional

 3. Flour and semolina measurements should be equal

-4. After kneading and rolling keep the dough and puris always in the wet cloth/napkin
+4. After kneading and rolling, keep the dough and puris always in a wet cloth/napkin

 5. Never leave the rolled puri in an open place